 Aside from its super-ingredients, this soup is comforting, aromatic, and, most importantly, a delicious recipe you’ll want to make on repeat.
-Here’s what you’ll need to make it:
+I call it my detox cabbage soup because everything in it is so good for you!

 - Aleppo pepper adds a mild and bright kick.
 You can substitute with Urfa biber or red pepper flakes.

-How to Make Detox Cabbage Soup
+How to Make this Cabbage Soup Recipe

-Cabbage breaks down fairly quickly–you don’t need a long simmer.
-And with a vibrant blend of spices and punchy aromatics like garlic and ginger, you can develop a deep flavor in under an hour.
+With a vibrant blend of spices and punchy aromatics like garlic and ginger, you can develop a deep flavor in 40 minutes.
 Here’s how:

 - Season.
 Add 1/2 teaspoon turmeric and 1 teaspoon cumin, coriander, and Aleppo pepper.
 Toss to coat the vegetables with the spices.

 - Simmer.
-Add a 28-ounce can of diced tomatoes (with their juices) and 3 cups vegetable broth.
+Add a (28-ounce) can of diced tomatoes (with their juices) and 3 cups vegetable broth.
 Bring to a boil for about 5 minutes, then turn the heat to medium-low.
 Cover the pot part way allowing just a small opening at the top.
 Simmer for about 20 to 25 minutes or until the vegetables are tender.

-- Get the finishing touches ready.
-While the soup simmers, trim and slice 3 green onions (both white and green parts).
-Pick and chop enough parsley leaves to get you about 1 cup.
-Peel and finely grate a piece of fresh ginger, about 1-inch long.
+- Finish and Serve.
+While the soup simmers, slice 3 green onions (both white and green parts).
+Chop 1 cup parsley, peel and finely grate a 1-inch piece of fresh ginger.
 Zest a large lemon, then slice it in half and capture its juice.
+Turn the heat off and stir in the remaining ingredients.

 What to Serve with Cabbage Soup

-This vegan cabbage soup is hearty enough on its own, you don’t need any sides.
-But you can add white beans, chickpeas, or shredded chicken for extra protein (rotisserie chicken would work well.)
+This vegan cabbage soup is hearty enough on its own; you don’t need any sides.
+But soup, salad, and bread are a classic combination.

 Ingredients